 Think of it like a garden hose, when the tap is all the way on, the water shoots out the hose a couple of feet but that’s it.
 Put your finger over the end of the hose, and you can get it to shoot halfway across your lawn.
 Even though it’s the same amount of water coming out, you’ve created a lot more force by controlling the size of the opening.
 This probably isn’t how the engineers would explain a VGT, but you get the idea.

-If you were to pull apart your Variable Geometry Turbo from your Cummins you’d find a steel ring attached to a bunch of fins (or veins as they’re called in the automotive world).
-As the steel ring rotates, the veins move closer or further from the turbine wheel inside the housing creating more or less pressure between your engine and your turbo.
+If you were to pull apart your Variable Geometry Turbo from your Cummins you’d find a steel ring attached to a bunch of fins (or vanes as they’re called in the automotive world).
+As the steel ring rotates, the vanes move closer or further from the turbine wheel inside the housing creating more or less pressure between your engine and your turbo.
 This is controlled by an electric actuator on your turbocharger that controls the movement of this steel ring - this actuator is monitored by your engine's computer system.
-When you take off from a stop light, the veins are pushed tight against the wheel forcing all the exhaust pressure to drive the exhaust turbine.
-This increase in pressure builds boost faster and harder - once you get up to speed the actuator pulls the veins away from the wheel and allows some of the gas to slip around the turbine without forcing it.
-Throughout your drive, your ECM is constantly monitoring your exhaust pressure and adjusting the veins in your turbocharger to ensure that it stays in spec.
+When you take off from a stoplight, the vanes are pushed tight against the wheel forcing all the exhaust pressure to drive the exhaust turbine.
+This increase in pressure builds boost faster and harder - once you get up to speed the actuator pulls the vanes away from the wheel and allows some of the gas to slip around the turbine without forcing it.
+Throughout your drive, your ECM is constantly monitoring your exhaust pressure and adjusting the vanes in your turbocharger to ensure that it stays in spec.
 This is actually how the integrated exhaust brake works on the Cummins engine.
-When you let off the throttle, the veins move in as close as they can to the turbine wheel, by doing this, the turbo is creating immense pressure to hold you back while decelerating.
+When you let off the throttle, the vanes move in as close as they can to the turbine wheel, by doing this, the turbo is creating immense pressure to hold you back while decelerating.